facebookarchive/hack-langspec/spec/16-classes.md

 **Semantics**

-Type constants provide an alternative to parameterized types ([§§](14-generic-types,-methods,-and-functions.md#general)).
+Type constants provide an alternative to [parameterized types](14-generic-types,-methods,-and-functions.md#general).
 For example, a base class can define an abstract type constant---essentially a name without a concrete type attached---and subclasses each override that with a concrete type constant.
 Conceptually, type constants are to types, as abstract methods are to methods.

-A type constant has public visibility ([§§](16-classes.md#general)) and is implicitly static ([§§](16-classes.md#class-members)).
+A type constant has public [visibility](16-classes.md#general) and is implicitly [static](16-classes.md#class-members).

 *type-constraint* restricts the type by which a type constant can be overridden.